hschne/mr-loga-loga/README.md

 ## Usage with Other Gems

+This section describes how you can use MrLogaLoga together with other well-known gems.

 ### Rails

 Using MrLogaLoga in Ruby on Rails is straightforward.
 Set up MrLogaLoga as logger in your `application.rb` or environment files and you are off to the races: